 Important dates and deadlines:

-Electronic deadline for Poster Submissions—(2014 Poster Submission Form)
+Deadline for the Poster Abstract Submittion (2015 Poster Abstract Submission Form)

-Electronic deadline for registration to the 2014 Rolanette and Berdon Lawrence Research Scientific Retreat— (Retreat Brochure)
+Electronic deadline for the 2014 Rolanette and Berdon Lawrence Research Award Application (2015 Application Guidelines).

 Guidelines and details for the Research Award: